L00nat1c/CSC340-Assignment-4-Crud-API/README.md

 ### Response

-A list of all Animals minus the delete Animal.
+A list of all Animals minus the deleted Animal.

 ## Get all animals of a given species